aatifsohel/100-days-of-code/round-2-log.md

 ### R2D79 - July 09, 2023
 Today, I revised how animation & keyframes works, javascript.info article about callbacks & asynchronous javascript topics.
 Today, I coded for 48 minutes.

+### R2D80 - July 10, 2023
+Today, I tried to solve codewell.cc challenge.
+I wasn't able to layout it using CSS.
+I went to YT and watched video there.
+I coded for 1 hour.